How we help the Product Manager

 Product Manager Role Summary

-The product manager is one of the more straightforward roles in delivering strategic portfolio management or SPM, but the importance of the role couldn’t be higher.
+The product manager is one of the more straightforward roles in delivering strategic portfolio management, but the importance of the role couldn’t be higher.
 Product managers are directly accountable for the success of their products which contribute directly to the strategic success of the entire organization.
 They are primarily focused on the following strategic imperatives:

 Defining strategic roadmaps